Berkay-Disli/UIKitCustomViewTransitionsDemo/README.md

 - `UIViewControllerTransitioningDelegate`: tells the system that you want to supply custom transitions for view controller **presentations** and **dismissals** (like sheets, modals, etc.).
 - `UINavigationControllerDelegate`: tells the system that you want to supply custom transitions for view controller **pushes** and **pops** (like going between a grid view and a detail view).
 - `UIViewControllerAnimatedTransitioning`: think of this as an **animation controller**.
 During transitions, UIKit will call our animation controller with the necessary context, allowing us to execute our custom animations instead of the default ones.
 - `UIViewControllerInteractiveTransitioning`: think of this as an **interactive animation controller**.
-If implemented alongside `UIViewControllerAnimatedTransitioning` and configured appropriately, this will enable interruptible transitions that work alongside the custom, non-interactive animations.
+If implemented alongside `UIViewControllerAnimatedTransitioning` and configured appropriately, this will enable interactive transitions that work alongside the custom, non-interactive animations.
 - `UIPercentDrivenInteractiveTransition`: an object that drives an interactive transition.
 This enables gesture-driven navigations like swiping to go back.
 The default implementation utilizes the existing custom transition defined in `UIViewControllerAnimatedTransitioning`.
 - `UIViewControllerContextTransitioning`: passed as a parameter to the required methods of `UIViewControllerAnimatedTransitioning`, this context contains information about both the presenting and presented view controller, and (if extended and conformed to by our view controllers) can hold other information that is useful for our custom transitions.

+> [!NOTE]
+> Interruptible transitions (meaning the ability to stop an animation mid-flight) are different from interactive transitions.
+The latter entails being able to start and scrub through a transition (like the usual swipe to go back on iOS), but once it is "engaged", there is no way to "grab" the animation mid-way to stop or cancel it until it's finished.
+The former is something that I'm still studying and looking into.

 ## `UIViewControllerAnimatedTransitioning`

 This is the main protocol in UIKit that allows you to create custom transitions between view controllers.
-In other words, it contains the logic for the animation (interactive or not) that occurs during the transition.
+In other words, it will house the logic for the animation (interactive or not) that occurs during the transition.
 It has two required methods to implement:

 1. `transitionDuration(using:)` returns the duration of the entire transition animation
 2. `animateTransition(using:)` is where you define the actual animation sequence(s) which will be executed during the transition